udcm-su/NTMpy/README.md

 ------------------------------------------------------------------------------------------------------------------

-This is a code providing a solution to the heat diffusion in a 1D structure in a 2-temperature model approximation.
+This is a code providing a solution to the heat diffusion in a 1D structure in a 3-temperature model approximation.

 We consider:
 * Material comprising piecewise homogeneous layers
-* Heating of electron system with an energy source with Gaussian shape (i.e. an ultrashort laser pulse)
+* Heating of electron system with an energy source with Gaussian or custom shape (i.e. an ultrashort laser pulse)
 * Three temperature model: electron, lattice and spin systems are considered and coupled
 * Transfer Matrix Method to account for local absorbed energy in the multi layer material